DavidEsdrs/image-processing/README.md

 iproc -i [input] -o [output] -fx
 ```

-- Rotate (actually, it is a transpose, a rotation 270 degrees + flip in Y axis, it will be changed!!!)
+- Transpose (a rotation 270 degrees + flip in Y axis, it will be changed!!!)

 ```sh
 iproc -i [input] -o [output] -t